LuckyGeorge1975/tdc.game.chaosoverlord/Planning/chaosoverlord.architecture.md

 ---

-This overview will evolve as upcoming tasks (recruitment, command queue, finance preview, cons) land.
+This overview will evolve as upcoming tasks (timeline polish, sector class metadata, Silver City cons) land.
 Please keep it in sync when introducing new services or modifying interaction patterns.